 In order to open an account, you need to visit a brand or book an appointment and you need to be a Calgary resident to join.

 Cornerstone Credit Union offers their No-Fee Personal Chequing Account, and since it’s one of the few credit unions on the list for residents in Saskatchewan, it’s definitely worth checking out if that’s where you live.
 It doesn’t offer many bells and whistles besides perhaps unlimited Interac e-transfers, and pretty much offers the same standard benefits as the other credit unions listed above.

-12. Canadian Direct Financial
+12. Motive Financial

 13. Conexus Credit Union

 Conexus Credit Union’s No-Fee Account is pretty simple.
 It offers the same standard features as the rest of them and doesn’t pay any interest.
 It also only serves customers in Saskatchewan.

 14. Innovation Credit Union

 I can’t believe you’re still reading.
 This is by far my longest post ever (I think?), but if you’re still with me, you are a trooper!
 Okay, last but not least there’s Innovation Credit Union’s No-Fee Account.
 It offers unlimited debits and the other usual features, but it also let’s you do as many Interac e-transfers as you like for free too.